yanamayzenger/KiteBooker/ProjectProposal.md

 ### Database

 - System: MySQL for robust data storage and retrieval.
+(I might go for MongoDB- i am still researching into that).

 ### APIs